BPSCrash/SnowBoarder/README.md

 ## :keyboard: How to use

-- Arrow keys to drive :car:
+- Left/Right Arrow keys to rotate :arrows_clockwise:
-- Pick up the red Squares :b:
-- Deliver to red Circle :red_circle:
+- Up Arrow to get a speed boost while on ground :sparkles::athletic_shoe:
-- Boost on the Blue Triangles :arrow_up_small:
+- Reach the finish line :checkered_flag:

 ## :camera_flash: Caught in (almost) 4K
 This was my first dabble with Unity to familiarize myself with the interface